raneem311/Kidney-Disease-Classification/README.md

 # Kidney-Disease-Classification

-About Dataset : CT KIDNEY DATASET: Normal-Cyst-Tumor and Stone
+Classification of CT KIDNEY DATASET: Normal-Cyst-Tumor and Stone